jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

     .RexxUnicodeCodepointSupplier~codepointAtIndexC(indexC)

 Convenience method.
-Advances the supplier to codepoint position `indexC` and returns the corresponding codepoint as an integer.
+Advances the supplier to codepoint index `indexC` and returns the corresponding codepoint as a whole number.
 `indexC` must be a positive whole number.
 If `indexC` is less than the current codepoint index, the supplier raises an error (can only advance).